-Medieval law and order in England was very strict as people leading the area believed the only way to learn appropriate behaviour was to have severe punishments for even small offences.
+Law and order in Medieval England was extremely strict.
+Those leading the charge in this area seemingly believed the only way to teach people how to behave was to put strong punishments in place, even in the case of small offences.

 "Medieval Law and Order".
 HistoryLearning.com.
 2015.
 Web.